aquasecurity/tracee/docs/docs/install/prerequisites.md

 * On some environments (e.g. Ubuntu) `CAP_IPC_LOCK` might be required as well.
 * On cgroup v1 environments, `CAP_SYS_ADMIN` is recommended if running from a container in order to allow tracee to mount the cpuset cgroup controller.

+For more information and advanced configuration of process capabilities please see [here](../deep-dive/dropping-capabilities.md)

 ## Processor architecture